Classic Cast Iron Smash Burger

 Instructions

-If the pan isn't smoking slightly, it's not hot enough.
+If the pan isn't lightly smoking, it's not hot enough.
+This heat is what creates the crust.

-Divide beef into 8 equal balls (about 2 oz each).
-Season generously with salt and pepper.
-Do NOT flatten yet.
+Divide beef into 8 loosely formed balls (about 2 oz each).
+Handle the meat as little as possible — barely press them together.
+Do NOT season yet.

 Flip.
-Place a slice of cheese on each patty.
+The bottom should be dark brown and crusty — if it's gray, your pan wasn't hot enough.
+Immediately place a slice of cheese on each patty.
 Cook 60 more seconds.

-Butter and toast buns in the skillet (or a separate pan).
-30 seconds.
+Butter the buns and toast them cut-side-down in the skillet for 30 seconds until golden.

 Pairs With